Skip to content

 DEWASO (Wachzeit nach dem Einschlafen)

-Wake After Sleep Onset (WASO) is the total amount of time spent awake during the night after first sleep onset and before final morning awakening, summing all intra-sleep wake epochs.
-It is a core polysomnography and actigraphy metric standardised by the American Academy of Sleep Medicine.
-WASO contributes to the sleep efficiency calculation: SE = total sleep time / time in bed, where total sleep time = time in bed minus sleep-onset latency minus WASO.
-A WASO above approximately 30 minutes is generally considered clinically significant and is a diagnostic feature of insomnia disorder.
-WASO rises systematically with age - reflecting more frequent and longer arousals - and is elevated in obstructive sleep apnoea, restless legs syndrome, depression, menopause-related sleep complaints, and shift-work disorder.
+Wake After Sleep Onset (WASO) is the total time you spend awake during the night.
+It counts the minutes after you first fall asleep, but before your final wake-up.
+It sums up all your wake spells in between.
+WASO is a core metric in sleep studies (polysomnography) and in actigraphy, standardized by the American Academy of Sleep Medicine.
+It feeds into your sleep efficiency.
+Sleep efficiency = total sleep time / time in bed.
+And total sleep time = time in bed, minus how long you took to fall asleep, minus WASO.
+A WASO above roughly 30 minutes is generally considered clinically significant.
+It is a diagnostic feature of insomnia disorder.
+WASO rises steadily with age, reflecting more frequent and longer awakenings.
+And it is raised in obstructive sleep apnea, restless legs syndrome, depression, menopause-related sleep complaints, and shift-work disorder.

 Sources